 I’m not super confident making mods to patterns but I spent a little time looking at mods that others had done and took my time figuring out what I wanted to try.
 Then I just went for it – and it all turned out ok!

-So I first followed the pattern instructions on shortening the dress (I’m 5’3”) and took 2” out of the top and 2” from the bottom hem.
-I also raised the back curve by 1” because I didn’t want it too low.
-I cut the back on the fold so I wouldn’t have to worry about pattern matching and this is where I made a mistake…I had wanted to only take about 4” out of the back (which is supposed to help raise the back) but ended up taking out 8” total!
+I cut the back on the fold so I wouldn’t have to worry about pattern matching and this is where I made a mistake…I had wanted to only take about 4” out of the middle back (which is also supposed to help raise the back) but ended up taking out 8” total!
 I didn’t realize this until later but it all turned out ok!

-The fabric I chose for for Hallon Dress is gorgeous gingham stonewashed linen from Blackbird Fabrics which just has the loviest texture.
+The fabric I chose for my first Hallon Dress is gorgeous gingham stonewashed linen from Blackbird Fabrics which just has the loviest texture.
 Linen is a great choice for this pattern but any other lightweight to medium woven fabric would work beautifully too.
-I already have another planned in a lightweight cotton lawn and I can’t wait to see how it looks
+I made a second Hallon Dress (with the same modifications) in a lightweight floral cotton lawn and I love how lightweight and floaty it feels.

 Love, love, love this dress and I feel amazing in it!
 I’m so glad I tried this pattern and took the time to make all the modifications I did – You never know unless you try, right?
 You can find the pattern here if you’re interested in sewing your own!
 Hope that reading through my Hallon Dress sewing experience has been helpful and maybe encouraged you to try a pattern you’ve been nervous to start.
 Thanks for reading, and happy sewing!

 2 thoughts on “Pattern Review: Hallon Dress by Paradise Patterns”